dakhama-mehdi/B-B-ISO/README.md

 # Download

--the portable version not need to be installed. (portable-version.zip)
+* the portable version not need to be installed. (portable-version.zip)

--setup.exe is for install version, it is very stable and very fast
+* Setup.exe is for install version, it is very stable and very fast

 # One note on Microsoft’s tool.
 This tool has some limitations: